makinacorpus/filechunk-bundle/README.md

     temporary folder, you need to move them manually (you cannot use the ``move_uploaded_file()`` PHP function;

-*   You need recent browsers, a downgrade was available, but has been removed to be rewriting from the ground up, so please be patient for this.
+*   You need recent browsers.

 That's pretty much it, have fun!